jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 #Configuring Bluemix billing for DevOps Services

 All IBM DevOps Services projects include an allotment of free services.
-To avoid service interruptions when you exceed those allotments, you must set up a Bluemix billing account and configure DevOps Services Add-ons.
+To avoid service interruptions when you exceed those allotments, you must set up an IBM&reg; Bluemix&trade; billing account and configure DevOps Services Add-ons.

-You can set up your account as soon as you set up your project or any time before your free services run out.
+You can set up your account as soon as you set up your DevOps Services project or any time before your free services run out.
 You won't forfeit your free allotment, even when you set up billing.
 The free allotment varies, depending on whether your project is public or private, but to set up your billing account, you must set up Delivery Pipeline or Track & Plan Add-ons for your corresponding Bluemix space.

 As a project owner you can set up a project in two ways:
 * Create an app on Bluemix and add DevOps Services Add-ons